widgetti/solara/solara/website/pages/documentation/getting_started/content/06-reference/41-asset-files.md

+---
+title: Incorporating your assets, styles, and logos into your app
+description: Solara looks for overrides of certain style and asset files in the assets folder by default.
+You can use these to incorporate your branding into your dashboard or app.
+---
 # Assets files

 Asset files are special files with are loaded by Solara-server and thus have a special meaning, and come with defaults.
 Current supported assets files are: